Dre Campbell Farm

 Blend your chilies and wormwood in a cup of water.
 Once it’s all blended, add 5 cups of water and boil.

-Let it stand until cool, then strain and spray the plants.
+Let it stand until it cools, then strain and spray the plants.
 However, keep the solution away from your eyes.

 10. Organic Bacillus Thuringiensis Spray

-Bacillus Thuringiensis (Bt) is a soil-dwelling bacterium that is used as a biological insecticide.
-It is toxic to gypsy moth caterpillars, tent caterpillars, tomato hornworms, and certain other insects.
+Bacillus Thuringiensis (Bt) is toxic to gypsy moth caterpillars, tent caterpillars, tomato hornworms, and certain other insects.

 Alternatively, for a ready-made solution, Monterey Bt caterpillar killer spray and/or Bonide Thuricide are available for purchase.
 Follow the instructions on the bottle.